pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Protocol selection

 ####Using the dial for PPM input
-PPM is only allowing access to a subset of existing protocols & sub_protocols.
+PPM is only allowing access to a subset of existing protocols.
 The default association dial position / protocol is listed below.

 Dial|Protocol|Sub_protocol|RF Module